Learning Support Faculty

 The Learning Support Faculty can provide that link alongside your child’s Form Tutor and Year Tutor, and we will be keen to make sure that your child’s individual learning needs are met at Bishopshalt School.
 At this time, regular contact between parents and the school will usually swiftly sort out any problems that arise, and will enable all children to feel secure, to enjoy learning, and to achieve their potential across the curriculum and wider aspects of school life.

-Also refer to Year 6 Transition section of our website.
+Also refer to the Year 6 Transition section of our website.

 Partnership with Parents